Always Dreaming: Remainder of 2017 season

 The connections of Always Dreaming elected to bypass the 2017 Belmont Stakes in June to give the colt time to recover for the remainder of the racing season.
 On July 29, he returned in the Jim Dandy Stakes, where he finished third after setting the early pace.
 On August 26, he finished ninth in the Travers Stakes after pressing the early pace set by the winner West Coast.

 Following the race, Always Dreaming was found to be suffering from stomach ulcers and was turned out at WinStar Farm to recuperate.

 2018: four-year-old season

 Always Dreaming made two starts in 2018, finishing second in the Gulfstream Park Hardacre Mile and fifth in the Alysheba Stakes at Churchill Downs.
 His retirement was announced by Elliott Walden on September 5, 2018.

+Stud career

-Always Dreaming will remain at WinStar Farm where he will stand the 2019 breeding season for a stud fee of $25,000.
+Always Dreaming remained at WinStar Farm where he stood for the 2019 breeding season for a stud fee of $25,000.

+In 2023 his son Saudi Crown won the Grade 1 Pennsylvania Derby for his first major success.
+In 2023 Always Dreaming was standing for $10,000.

+On 10 December 2024, Always Dreaming died at River Oaks Farm in Oklahoma, from colic-related complications.